 Education Overview

 “In the past, Pueblo art has been a slowly changing continuum.”
 As a category, it was created by Western civilization.
-Today, even in the West, what can and cannot be considered art is far from being a consensus.
+Today, even in the West, what can and cannot be considered art is far from consensus.

-The Poeh Museum mission maintains this aesthetic order, its links to other realms of thought, which constitute means of communication — among persons, peoples, and worlds — and forms of conceiving and comprehending that mirror the social and cosmological order.
+The Poeh Museum’s mission maintains this aesthetic order, its links to other realms of thought, which constitute means of communication — among persons, peoples, and worlds — and forms of conceiving and comprehending that mirror the social and cosmological order.

 Nang Be Poeh